-Gina has been an art teacher for the last 15 years, having taught in the judicial system, in community art programs, as well as schools.
+Gina has been an art teacher for more than 20 years, having taught in the judicial system, in community art programs, as well as schools.

 Medici Princess by Joseph Cornell

 Art has been created from cast-off materials since art has been in existence.

 Certain artists are drawn to making something out of what others would consider junk — taking what most people would view as useless and arranging it in an artistic manner, or placing it with traditional materials or in a particular setting that elevates it from junk to art.